ritave/Lunyr-Recuitment/README.md

 ## What is this
 This is a solution to the Solidty recruitment challenge posed by Lunyr.
-The initial challenge can be found in the `Challenge.sol` file, while the solution exists in `contracts/Shareholders.sol`.
+The initial challenge can be found in the `Challenge.sol` file.
 The goal was to fix the bugs, security mistakes and generally explain what the Smart-Contract ought to do.

-I've decided that the best way to achieve this task is to, alongside with git log, is to keep a journal of my decisions and their explanations in this README.

-## Explanation
+## Improvement
-The contract is supposed to be a dividend account.
-People can send Ether to the contract for a chance to become shareholders.
-The owner can then manually accept the senders to become shareholders and get a part of a dividend.

-Right now though, the contract does nothing useful, people send Ether, and when `dispense()` is called, the only thing that happens is their shares are zeroed out back to them.

-I understand that maybe the challenge is supposed to be doing nothing useful, but underpromise and overdeliver right?
-I'm making this contract actally useful in real life.
+Additionally I thought it would be fun to make the contract actually useful in real world.
+I've modified it so now it's a basic dividend ledger.

-So after my changes the process works so:
+So after my changes the process works as so:
 * The owner approves a shareholder
 * Shareholder can send their own funds to get shares
 * Owner can withdraw those funds
 * Owner can dispense dividends to the shareholders
-* Each shareholder gets a weighed amount of dividend based on their amount of shares Further improvements would be:
+* Each shareholder gets a weighed amount of dividend based on their amount of shares

+Further improvements would be:
 * Make this an ERC20 token, so that the shares can be sold.
 * Add a `removeShareholder` function
 * Use some kind of SafeMath library for overflows

+I've documented all detected bugs and then iteration decisions in the Journal included in this README.

 ## Running
 All the commands are found as npm scripts.
 The minimum to run tests would be: